What is Clara’s House?

 - Clara’s House is named after benefactor, Mae Ellingson-Skalicky’s mother “Clara,” who spent her life loving and caring for children.
 In addition, hundreds of community benefactors have also contributed.
 Read Clara's story

-Informational Video about Art Therapy
+Video: Art Therapy